Specialist Tax Services

 Our success is not limited to companies in the technology sector; other sectors that may qualify include:

-However, the best way to explore whether any of your expenditure qualifies is to discuss it with us.
-With a PhD in scientific research, and 15 years’ experience in maximising claims, Andrew is one of the country’s leading specialists in this area.
+The best way to explore whether any of your expenditure qualifies is to discuss it with us.
+With a PhD in scientific research, and 20 years’ experience in maximising claims, Andrew is one of the country’s leading specialists in this area.
 The types of companies he has made successful claims for have varied from a firm of actuarial consultants, a blacksmith, and a train company.
 There are many more obviously innovative companies too!

 We’re happy to do the work on a contingent basis and do not ask for any ongoing commitment; the quality of our work means that we don’t need to!

 The Patent Box regime introduced in April 2013 provides tax relief for UK companies exploiting certain qualifying intellectual property (IP) rights.
 The regime effectively provides for a 10 per cent tax rate on qualifying profits derived from UK or EU patents.
 The regime was substantially amended with effect from 1 July 2016.